Bwaite43/bwaite-github.io/_tabs/about.md

 >Summary
 {: .prompt-info }

->Over 20 years of analytical and direct leadership with strong
->verbal and personal communication skills.
-Proactive approach
->by identifying risks and managing them throughout the project.
->Dedicated to maintaining a reputation built on quality, service, and
->uncompromising ethics viewing continuous improvment as a way of
->life – not an exception.
+>With over 20 years of experience serving in strategic analysis and leadership roles, I've honed a >unique blend of communication skills and technological expertise as a Solution Architect.
+My >proficiency extends to AWS, Azure, DevOps, and AI, enabling me to design and implement cutting-edge >solutions.
+My approach to risk mitigation and project management enhances operational efficiency and >drives growth.
+Upholding high standards of quality, service, and ethical business conduct is at the >heart of my professional ethos.
+In the fast-paced tech industry, I see continuous improvement not as >an option, but a vital element of enduring success.

 >Contact